ThomasSilloway/GodotModCapableGame/ai_coding_assistant/2024-02-28_02-mod-setup-isometric-2d-prototype/spec.md

 1. Create basic project template
 ```
+TODO: Need to tell it to make a placeholder game scene like `flappy_bird_game.tscn`
  - Create an init_scene.tscn in isometric_2d_prototype\isometric_2d_prototype folder based off the one in the `flappy_bird_clone` project
  - Create a init_scene.gd in scripts folder based off of the init_scene.gd file in the `flappy_bird_clone` project
 ```